Mastering Light Gauge Steel Frames

 In marine zones, a greater level of isolation from the external environment is required to prevent salt-laden air from contacting the LGS frame.

-Learn more about working with LGS.
+Learn more about working with LGS framing.
 Explore our how-to videos and other resources.